WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-20-Tester-mindset-does-not-give-up.markdown

 after selecting "overnight."
 There was a difference in application behavior, but the final end state was correct.
-This difference should be enough to demonstrate a problem, but I wanted the evidence stronger, so I crated a sequences that would produce a different end state.
+This difference should be enough to demonstrate a problem, but I wanted the evidence stronger, so I crafted a sequences that would produce a different end state.

 First, I added a span of text that tracks the commands in order and changed every element on the page to call that command with a string identifying them.